Jan 14, 2023

 So eat in dot JSON.

-And I'm going to just do a search because there's so much stuff in here and do a search for footer, you can see that it showed showing one of two so that it found footer twice on here.
+And I'm going to just do a search because there's so much stuff in here and do a search for the footer, you can see that it showed showing one of two so it found the footer twice on here.